-A. School Employees Retirement System
+Plan Description - School Employees Retirement System (SERS)

 Health Care Plan Description - The School District contributes to the SERS Health Care Fund, administered by SERS for non-certificated retirees and their beneficiaries.
-For GASB 45 purposes, this plan is considered a cost-sharing, multiple-employer, defined benefit other postemployment benefit (OPEB) plan.
-The Health Care Plan includes hospitalization and physicians' fees through several types of plans including HMO's, PPO's, Medicare Advantage, and traditional indemnity plans as well as a prescription drug program.
+For GASB 75 purposes, this plan is considered a cost-sharing other postemployment benefit (OPEB) plan.
+SERS' Health Care Plan provides healthcare benefits to eligible individuals receiving retirement, disability, and survivor benefits, and to their eligible dependents.
+Members who retire after June 1, 1986, need 10 years of service credit, exclusive of most types of purchased credit, to qualify to participate in SERS' health care coverage.
+In addition to age and service retirees, disability benefit recipients and beneficiaries who are receiving monthly benefits due to the death of a member or retiree, are eligible for SERS' health care coverage.
+Most retirees and dependents choosing SERS' health care coverage are over the age of 65 and therefore enrolled in a fully insured Medicare Advantage plan; however, SERS maintains a traditional, self-insured preferred provider organization for its non-Medicare retiree population.
+For both groups, SERS offers a self-insured prescription drug program.
+Health care is a benefit that is permitted, not mandated, by statute.
 The financial report of the Plan is included in the SERS Comprehensive Annual Financial Report which can be obtained on SERS' website at www.ohsers.org under Employers/Audit Resources.

 Access to health care for retirees and beneficiaries is permitted in accordance with Section 3309 of the Ohio Revised Code.
 The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
 SERS' Retirement Board reserves the right to change or discontinue any health plan or program.
-Health care is financed through a combination of employer contributions and retiree premiums, copays and deductibles on covered health care expenses, investment returns, and any funds received as a result of SERS' participation in Medicare programs.
 Active employee members do not contribute to the Health Care Plan.
-Retirees and their beneficiaries are required to pay a health care premium that varies depending on the plan selected, the number of qualified years of service, Medicare eligibility and retirement status.
+The SERS Retirement Board established the rules for the premiums paid by the retirees for health care coverage for themselves and their dependents or for their surviving beneficiaries.
+Premiums vary depending on the plan selected, qualified years of service, Medicare eligibility, and retirement status.